-The Kelham Theological College Fund
+The Kelham Theological College Fund (KTC)

 Please read the following notes carefully, in order to confirm eligibility for this grant scheme, and to clarify the application process.

 Grants may be awarded to individuals seeking funding in order to undertake vocational training that fulfils at least one of the following objects: